 This Vegan Gingerbread Cake + Chai Buttercream is a healthier option to a Holiday classic + favorite—Gingerbread!.
-Not only is it completely moist + fluffy, but it’s also loaded with warm ginger and spices, that when paired with this airy vegan dirty chai buttercream, they all work amazingly together and just melts in your mouth with goodness.
-Super easy to make and all dairy-free + vegan.
+Not only is it completely moist + fluffy, but it’s also loaded with warm ginger flavor and spices, that when paired with this velvety chai buttercream, works amazingly together and just melts in your mouth with goodness.
+Super easy to make in a few steps and comes completely dairy-free + vegan.
+Gluten-free option.

 Speaking of Chai, I recently made these Vegan Chai Tea Latte Cinnamon Rolls and OMG, they are delicious!
 Not being your typical Cinnamon Roll, this recipe is topped with a mouth-watering Black Tea-infused Chai Tea glaze that will leave you ‘Cinnamon Roll obsessed’.
 Definitely not your average vegan sweet treat, but 100% homemade and filled with pure goodness!
 Overnight option available.

 This gingerbread cake as I’ve mentioned before is super easy to whip together and doesn’t require anything special when it comes to ingredients except for the apple cider if that's a specialty for you.
 To start, you simply create the buttermilk by adding the milk + apple cider vinegar together and letting it sit for a few minutes.
 Then whisk together the wet ingredients, add in the dry ingredients, and mix until smooth and combined.

 Divide the batter into prepared cake pans, bake, and let cool completely.
 Make the buttercream, assemble by frosting, decorate as you feel, and wallah.
 Slice and enjoy!

 Here's what you need to make this gingerbread cake batter and topping: